swaroopch/dotbash/README.md

+# Dotbash

+Dotbash is a customization of "Bash it" by [Swaroop C H](https://github.com/swaroopch).

 # Bash it

 **Bash it** is a mash up of my own bash commands and scripts, other bash stuff I have found.